seanmiller802/BrowserTime/README.md

  What you get

  - improved searching, filtering, and management of your history
- - a weekly report of how you spent your time on the web
+ - a sleak dashboard giving your a weekly breakdown of how you spent your time on the web
  - 7 awesome UI themes
 ## Getting started
 1. git clone https://github.com/seanmiller802/browsertime